dgonzal/SFrameBatch/README.md

 -> Split by file and by events is in.

+-> All the information of stdout and stderr is in workdir/Stream_*xml-File-Name*/

 -> For ppl interested in new features pls check the brach *development*.
 Since coding is most of the time rather easy and debbuging is not.
 At least some ppl using this branch would be very good.

 ## Issues